welcome to warren county united way of illinois!

 Strive for Less Than Five focuses on both community-based and school-based strategies to encourage all kids to strive for less than five absences – excused or unexcused – all year.
 Strive for Less Than Five is a cooperative effort between Warren County and Knox County United Ways, the Regional Office of Education, and law enforcement in 5 counties.
 Strive for Less Than Five is programmed in cooperation with Attendance Works!

 Established in memory of our former board president, Julie McVey.
-In cooperation with Warren County Libraries, Monmouth College's Education Department, United School District, Buchanan Center for the Arts, West Central Leadership, and the Ronald and Cassandra Shawler Memorial Library, Warren County United Way is installing Julie's Little Libraries throughout Warren County Communities during summer of 2019.
+In cooperation with Warren County Libraries, Little Free Libraries, Monmouth College's Education Department, United School District, BCA, West Central Leadership, and the Ronald and Cassandra Shawler Memorial Library, Warren County United Way is installing Julie's Little Libraries in four counties during summer/fall of 2019.

 This program is in cooperation with United Way's MyFreeTaxes program and Monmouth College's VITA program.
 Residents of Warren County Communities who are eligible may receive free assistance with their tax preparation, and, can also make special arrangements for multi-lingual tax assistance.
 Screening and eligibility is facilitated through 2-1-1 and Monmouth College's long-standing VITA program.